Island-Hopping Lifestyle Options Near Athens – Part II

 Smaragdi.
 Located in the village of Artemonas inside a cute family-run hotel, it is a great place for homemade brunch and other meals.

-Mama Mia.
+Mamma Mia.
 Starting in Apollonia in 1988 and expanding to Platys Gialos beach, this is the oldest authentically Italian trattoria on the island.
 Some of the regular visitors call this place ‘The Italian’.

 Theodorou’s Sweet Shop.
 For to-die-for ‘amygdalota’ (almond-flavored cookies), ‘bourekia’ (flakey pastry treats with honey, cheese, and spices), and other desserts, this is the right spot since 1933.

-O Drakakis.
+Drakakis.
 Like in Serifos, you can drink your strong & sweet ‘rakomelo’ accompanied by a variety of meze (the Greek word for bites) options here in Apollonia at a traditional café that opened in 1887.

-Botzi.
+Botzi 93.
 A classic late-drinks spot in Apollonia for a night out.
 All around you might find many more bars for cocktails, seasonally changing names, and décor.

 Argo.
 Similarly charming night-out spot for cocktails and music in Apollonia.

-In maximum 40 minutes from Sifnos the speed ferry will get you to the Port of Adamas or Adamantas in the volcanic and hilly island of Milos known across the world for local ancient Greek sculpture masterpieces such as the Venus of Milos (now at the Louvre) and the Asclepius of Milos (now at the British Museum).
+In a maximum of 40 minutes from Sifnos the speed ferry will get you to the Port of Adamas or Adamantas in the volcanic and hilly island of Milos known across the world for local ancient Greek sculpture masterpieces such as the Venus of Milos (now at the Louvre) and the Asclepius of Milos (now at the British Museum).
 Like in Santorini, volcanic formations create several isles (including the dreamy uninhabited white rock Polyaigos) around the main island.
 It’s a fantastic place to sail from isle to isle and between remotely located beaches.
 You can charter a group or private sailing day trip once you reach Adamas.
-The town or main village is called Plaka, followed by Kastro (Greek word for castle).
+The town or main village is called Plaka, followed by Kastro (the Greek word for castle).
 Milos was in antiquity an important source of obsidian that was back then used instead of metals.
 Today it is a major exporter of in-demand natural clay Bentonite.

 Accommodation in Milos